The Soul Star ⭐️ Algoritmo

 What creatures without faces?

-What traces of a different dimension,
+What traces of different dimensions

 beyond space and time?